rocktanmay2012/gensyn-testnet/README.md

 Click on the version you want to install, then click the Get or Install button

+## Once Ubuntu Linux is installed on Windows, start running Node

 ## 📥 Installation

 1. **Install `sudo`**